dspace-group/dscom/README.md

 - Convert a type library to `YAML` file
 - Register a type library
 - Unregister a type library
 - Embeds a type library into an existing assembly
+- Register an assembly (regasm.exe)
+- Unregister an assembly (regasm.exe)

 ### Installation